AlDanial/cloc/README.md

                              See also --unix, --show-os.

  Filter Options
-   --include-content=&lt;regex&gt; Only count files containing text that matches the
+   --include-content=<regex> Only count files containing text that matches the
                              given regular expression.
-   --exclude-content=&lt;regex&gt; Exclude files containing text that matches the given
+   --exclude-content=<regex> Exclude files containing text that matches the given
                              regular expression.
-   --exclude-dir=&lt;D1&gt;[,D2,]  Exclude the given comma separated directories
+   --exclude-dir=<D1>[,D2,]  Exclude the given comma separated directories
                              D1, D2, D3, et cetera, from being scanned.
 For
                              example  --exclude-dir=.cache,test  will skip
                              all files and subdirectories that have /.cache/